Liu Mingchuan: Governor of Taiwan

 Despite that these projects were limited in scope and scale, they were carried out against strong opposition and plagued with financial difficulties.
 Unassisted by the Qing court, the governor resorted to a series of radical means of funding his projects.
 These included forcefully seizing control of some areas traditional inhabited by aboriginal tribes in the northern part of the island province and imposing a land census on the island's landowning class to expand camphor and tea production and increase tax revenues.
 Some of the repercussions of these measures would work to suffocate Liu's plans for Taiwan and his political career.
 On 6 October 1888 a mob of land-owning farmers and militia revolted (施九緞事件) in Changhua County, attacking Qing officials led by Li Jiatang (李嘉棠), a county magistrate who had threatened to use capital punishment when carrying out the land census.

 A longtime animosity between the Xiang and the Huai Armies is believed to be another factor in Liu's eventual political frustration.
 Liu Ao (劉璈), a Xiang Army veteran officer and Superintendent of Military Affairs in Taiwan (臺灣兵備道), was Liu Mingchuan's arch opponent when he took office.
 Although Liu Mingchuan succeeded in purging Liu Ao from his jurisdiction by accusing the latter of various misdeeds, which led to the latter's exile as a guarded prisoner to Heilongjiang in 1885, the governor himself was never free from targeted attacks as a representative figure of the Huai faction in the government and as an important associate of Li Hongzhang.

 Resignation and death

-In June 1891 (Guangxu 17th Year), Liu Mingchuan resigned his post as governor of Taiwan due to health reasons at the age of 56, and returned to his hometown in Anhui.
+In June 1891, Liu Mingchuan resigned his post as governor of Taiwan for health reasons at the age of 56, and returned to his hometown in Anhui.
 Most of the modernization projects initiated by Liu came to a halt shortly after his resignation and were never restarted throughout the rest of the Qing reign over the island.
 This has led to speculation that Liu's resignation was actually due to political opposition in the Qing court to his work.
 Whether or not this is true, the policy reversal adopted by Liu's successors—affiliated with the Huai faction or not—illustrates the financial difficulties China's early modernizers faced while the empire's fiscal resources were spent on the creation of the Beiyang Fleet and the renovation of the Summer Palace.